 Making sure these updates are shared regularly will help keep team members on the same page and aware of what's happening no matter where they're working from.
 If you're a manager, having access to these updates means having a greater awareness of the priorities of direct reports, knowing how to better distribute team resources, and being able to more quickly communicate your team's progress to peers leading cross-functional teams.

-Managing a remote team is about keeping alignment, developing healthy communication habits, and fostering the connections that help you and your team work better together.
-Google Drive and Slack certainly help, but they’re not enough.
+Managing a remote team is about keeping alignment, developing healthy communication habits, and fostering the connections and engagement that help you and your team work better together.
+Google Drive and Slack certainly help, but they're not enough.

 If you want to build a stronger, more successful remote team, you have to be deliberate about creating culture and connections.
 That means making all work accessible and easy to find.
 It means coming together and engaging everyone on a regular basis.
 It means finding ways to share context and exchange information.